-One of the best essential oil blends to use to help balance hormones and regulate prostate function (in men) is listed below.
-Yes, I said men.
-It’s true men go through their OWN menopause, it’s just not talked about as much.
-But that’s openin’ up a whole ‘nother subject for a later date…LOL.
+One of the best essential oil blends to use to help balance hormones and even help regulate prostate function (in men) is listed below.

 This blend of essential oils has been noted to balance hormones and regulate prostate function in men.
 It has also been used to successfully reduce or eliminate hot flashes for women: